Fourteen Hours: Plot

-Among the watchers, cabbies take bets on when Cosick will jump, a young couple meet and a woman who is seeking a divorce changes her mind.

-Against the psychiatrist's advice, the police lower a man down to lasso Robert.
-People in the crowd warn him.
-He is furious.
-Dunnigan loses his temper, tells him the cop was risking his life, tells him of all the other people trying to help him—and tells him to jump.
-Robert apologizes.
-Dunnigan asks if Robert will see his father, who is “a good Joe.”

-Dunnigan convinces Cosick that everyone will leave the hotel room so that he can rest and eat.
-He gives him the key.
-As Cosick begins to enter the room, a mentally ill street evangelist comes into the room, frightening Cosick back to the ledge and wrecking his trust in Dunnigan, Dunnigan calls his home to say he will be late, but does not say why.
+Against the psychiatrist's advice, the police try to lasso Cosick, but he becomes furious.
+Dunnigan loses his temper and, in frustration, dares Cosick to jump.
+Robert apologizes and Dunnigan convinces him that everyone will leave the hotel room so that he can rest and eat.
+As Cosick begins to enter the room, a mentally ill street evangelist enters the room, frightening Cosick back to the ledge and destroying his trust in Dunnigan.

-Night has fallen, and giant spotlights are in place on the street, trained on the hotel.
-The Chief orders them turned away.
-Virginia arrives.
-She did not break the engagement.
-Cosick told her he would make her unhappy.
-She tried to get him to see a doctor.
-The psychiatrist explains the family dynamic in terms of Freudian theory, which boils down to this: Cosick's mother taught him to hate his father, which made him hate himself.
-He wants to love her, but feels unworthy.
-There is hope that he can be helped.
+Night has fallen, and giant spotlights are in place on the street, trained on the hotel, but the police chief orders them to be pointed away.
+Virginia arrives and reveals that it was not she who broke the engagement.
+Cosick had told her that he would make her unhappy, and she tried to convince him to see a doctor.
+The psychiatrist explains the family dynamic in Freudian terms: Cosick's mother taught him to hate his father, which made him hate himself, and he feels unworthy of the love of others.
+However, there is hope that he can be helped.